PSUmodeling/MM-PIHM-EnKF/README.md

   If `RUN_MODE` is 1, ensemble simulations will be submitted as PBS jobs.
   This is desirable if you have your own PBS queue so wait time is minimum.
+* `OMP_THREADS`: number of threads to be used for OpenMP.

+  C source files for both EnKF and MM-PIHM are optimized using OpenMP.
+  Please set set the `OMP_THREADS` to an optimal number to accelerate MM-PIHM EnKF on your machine.
+* `QUEUE`: name of your PBS queue.
+This parameter is only used when `RUN_MODE` is set to 1.

+  The default `OMP_THREADS` and `QUEUE` provided in the `enkf.config` file are intended to be used on Penn State ICS-ACI systems for open queues.

 ### param.tbl